Trends in electronic structures and $s_{\pm}$-wave pairing for the rare-earth series in bilayer nickelate superconductor $R_ 3$Ni$_2$O$_7$: VI. APPENDIX

-In this work, first-principles density functional theory (DFT) calculations were implemented via the Vienna {\it ab initio} simulation package (VASP) code, by using the projector augmented wave (PAW) method~\cite{Kresse:Prb,Kresse:Prb96,Blochl:Prb}, within the generalized gradient approximation and the Perdew-Burke-Ernzerhof exchange potential~\cite{Perdew:Prl}.
-In addition, we treat the $4f$ electrons in the core, as discussed in the infinite-layer $R$NiO$_2$ ($R$ = Rare-earth elements)~\cite{Been:prx20}.
-Furthermore, the plane-wave cutoff energy was set as $550$~eV and a $k$-point grid $12\times12\times3$ was used for the conventional structure of $R_3$Ni$_2$O$_7$ ($R$ = Rare-earth elements) of the Fmmm phases under pressure.
-Here, we considered a pressure grid with an interval of 5 Gpa for different rare-earth (RE) elements, but the interval changed to 1 Gpa near the critical pressures.
+In this work, first-principles DFT calculations were implemented via the Vienna {\it ab initio} simulation package (VASP) code, by using the projector augmented wave (PAW) method~\cite{Kresse:Prb,Kresse:Prb96,Blochl:Prb}, within the generalized gradient approximation and the Perdew-Burke-Ernzerhof exchange potential~\cite{Perdew:Prl}.
+In addition, we treat the $4f$ electrons in the core, as discussed in the infinite-layer $R$NiO$_2$ ($R$ = RE elements)~\cite{Been:prx20}.
+Furthermore, the plane-wave cutoff energy was set as $550$~eV and a $k$-point grid $12\times12\times3$ was used for the conventional structure of $R_3$Ni$_2$O$_7$ ($R$ = RE elements) of the Fmmm phases under pressure.

+Here, we considered a pressure grid with an interval of 5 Gpa for different RE elements, but the interval changed to 1 Gpa near the critical pressures.
 Furthermore, both lattice constants and atomic positions were fully relaxed until the Hellman-Feynman force on each atom was smaller than $0.01$ eV/{\AA}.
-Moreover, the onsite Coulomb interactions were considered via the Dudarev formulation~\cite{Dudarev:prb} with $U_{eff} = 4$ eV, as used in recent studies of La$_3$Ni$_2$O$_7$~\cite{Sun:arxiv1,Christiansson:arxiv,Chen:arxiv,Zhang:arxiv1}.
+Moreover, the onsite Coulomb interactions were considered via the Dudarev formulation~\cite{Dudarev:prb} with $U_{eff} = 4$ eV, as used in recent studies of La$_3$Ni$_2$O$_7$~\cite{Sun:arxiv,Christiansson:arxiv,Chen:arxiv,Zhang:arxiv1}.

 To investigate the structural stability of the Fmmm phase, we studied the phonon spectra for different pressures of the bilayer RE nickelates $R_3$Ni$_2$O$_7$ in the conventional cell structures, by using the density functional perturbation theory approach~\cite{Baroni:Prl,Gonze:Pra1,Gonze:Pra2}, analyzed by the PHONONPY software in the primitive unit cell~\cite{Chaput:prb,Togo:sm}.
-Here, we calculated the phonon spectra at an interval of 5 Gpa's but the interval changed to 1 Gpa near the critical pressure for different RE elements.
-To avoid repeating too many displays, we only show the phonon spectrum of several key values of pressures for different RE elements.
+To avoid repeating too many displays, we only show the phonon spectrum of several key values of pressures for different RE elements in the Supplemental Materials~\cite{Supplemental}.